 March 18, 2025

-The redemption of Clarence Thomas and our selves down by the river side
+Redemption of Justice Clarence Thomas down by the river side

 Read as you float down to South Carolina.